-We have several preclinical candidates under development for the treatment of influenza infection.
-CC-42344, a novel PB2 inhibitor, was selected as a preclinical lead for influenza A. This candidate binds to a highly conserved PB2 site of influenza polymerase complex (PB1: PB2: PA) and exhibits a novel mechanism of action.
+We have several candidates under development for the treatment of influenza infection.
+CC-42344, a novel oral PB2 inhibitor, was selected as a preclinical lead for the treatment of pandemic and seasonal influenza A, and was advanced to a Phase 1 clinical trial in 2022 as described in more detail below.
+This candidate binds to a highly conserved PB2 site of influenza polymerase complex (PB1: PB2: PA) and exhibits a novel mechanism of action.
 CC-42344 showed excellent antiviral activity against influenza A strains, including avian pandemic strains and Tamiflu resistant strains, and has favorable pharmacokinetic and drug resistance profiles.
-We have received regulatory clearance to initiate a Phase 1 clinical trial for this product candidate in Australia, and began enrollment of subjects in March 2022.